GCSRT Program | Curriculum

 PROGRAM CURRICULUM: JUNE 13, 2015 TO JUNE 4, 2016

 The Harvard medical School Global Clinical Scholars Research Training (GCSRT) Program curriculum is designed to enable scholars to develop knowledge and sharpen skills in clinical research.

 FOUNDATION AND ELECTIVE COURSES

-Training in planning and writing a clinical research proposal will be accomplished through the Capstone Project. launched during Workshop 2, scholars will develop a research question and begin writing their proposals.
-Feedback on the proposal will be provided by faculty. a draft of the proposal is due march 23, 2015, the day after spring break ends.
+Training in planning and writing a clinical research proposal will be accomplished through the Capstone Project.
+Launched during Workshop 2, scholars will develop a research question and begin writing their proposals.
+Feedback on the draft proposal will be provided by faculty.
 This draft will be reviewed by peers and faculty before scholars develop their final versions and submit them on may 1, 2015.
 The top 10% of scholars will be invited to present their studies during Workshop 3.